Jalalhejazi/automation/readme.md

 # DevOps | Angular | API | Azure

-- Using DevOps automation for CI/CD
+- Using DevOps automation
+  - ARM Template for IaaC
+  - YAML pipeline for CI/CD
 - Using Angular for FrontEnd
 - Using Nodejs for Backend
-- SQLServer as Backend Database (data Warehouse)
+- SQLServer as Backend Database (data Warehouse optimized for Web)

 ## on DevOps Success